naiemk/yellowpaper/YELLOWPAPER.md

 - All who ran the contract sign the outcome, and point to their adversary pool.
 - Validator validates the correctness of adversary pool selection process, and the adversary pool formation process.

+## Performance Discussions in Relation to Decentralized Exchanges

+### Subgraph compression for high frequency applications

+Many applications require high number of transactions ran by a few actors such as trading bots or exchanges.

+The current solution is something such as lightening network model to completely take transactions offline.

+In Ferrum we have a better alternative to run off network transactions which is still on chain yet achieves similar off chain scale.
+This is possible because Ferrum's DAG structure allows a sub dag to be grown off chain.

+For example an exchange that works with high frequency traders gets permission from trade accounts to run trades on their behalf.

+#### Permission transactions:

+Traders must provide a permission transaction to the exchange that includes the following information: trader address, exchange address, optional lock time, amount, exchange matrix.
+Exchange matrix is a matrix of potential trades allowed by the trader such as ETH with EOS for 0.4 to 0.9
+If the exchange is malicious or hacked the most they can do is to exchange the funds within the permitted numbers.
+In the case of wild price fluctuation traders can submit new trade permissions or take some risk by giving open ended permissions to the exchange.

+#### Permissioned graph compression:

+An exchange can generate as many transactions as they wish supported by the permission transaction.
+We call this growing a sub graph.
+The exchange can then produces a compressed subgraph that only includes in and outs and produce the compressed subgraph with the grown sub graph to a note that supports subgraph compression.

+The node will validate the subgraph and if it is satisfied with the validity of compression will pass it along.

+#### Graph compression

+The idea of graph compression is useful in general to compress the Ferrum's transaction history.
+A compressed sub-graph is similar to blockchain block headers but with the difference that these compressed sub-graphs are not constrained on the shape.

 ## Conclusion

 In this paper, we proposed *Ferrum* a decentralized network of nodes that can process high throughput cross-chain transactions. *Ferrum* uses a plugin mechanism and a protocol to see across chains. *Ferrum* also provides a set of specialized transactions that facilitate exchanges within the network, and across the network with external networks.